-If you are using Google Authenticator, you will notice an extra text box named “Google Authenticator Code” in your WordPress dashboard login window where you need to enter a code that is generated by GA app.
+If you are using Google Authenticator, you will notice an extra text box in your WordPress login window for Google Authenticator Code.
+This is where you need to enter a code generated by the GA app.

 - Install the Google Authenticator app on your smartphone.
 It is available for both Android & iPhone.

-- Once the plugin is installed, go to Users > Your Profile
+- Once the plugin is installed, go to Users > Your Profile.

 - Scan it & your GA app will get connected to the GA WordPress plugin.